 - Eat a healthy, balanced diet.
 Consume at least five servings of fruits and vegetables each day.
 Limit fats and sugars.

 - Drink more water.
 Drinking water not only helps you stay hydrated but may also promote weight loss by making you feel full.

 - Maintain a healthy weight.
 If you’re overweight, try to lose extra pounds.

 - Get active.
-Exercise for at least 30 minutes five times a week.
+Exercise at least 30 minutes at least five times a week.

 - Don’t smoke.
 If you’re a smoker, quitting will help lower your risk for many conditions and improve your overall health.